Native American Heritage Month

 Protecting the Health of Future Generations Through Community-Based Research and Actions: Working in Partnership with the Tribes of Sivuqaq, Alaska

 Join THRO and the National Institute of Environmental Health Sciences (NIEHS) on Wednesday, November 16 at 3 p.m.
 ET for the annual Native American Heritage Month guest lecture.
 Learn about NIEHS-funded environmental health research in Alaska with co-presenters Pamela Miller and Viola “Vi” Waghiyi, of the Alaska Community Action on Toxics.
 They will share stories about the region and how this collaborative research began and discuss their decades of experience conducting community-based participatory research with local Tribes, including how their work has been informed by traditional and community knowledge, a summary of findings, and policy actions and interventions to protect health.
-Watch recording: https://videocast.nih.gov/watch=46388
+Watch live: https://videocast.nih.gov/watch=46388

 November 17, 2021